History of Alberta: Pre-Confederation

 This was soon challenged in the 1770s by the North West Company (NWC), a private Montreal-based company that hoped to recreate the old French trading network in the waters that did not drain to the Hudson Bay, such as the Mackenzie River, and waters draining to the Pacific Ocean.
-Many of Alberta’s cities and towns started as either HBC or NWC trading posts, including Fort Edmonton.
-The HBC and NWC eventually merged in 1821, and in 1870 the new HBC’s trade monopoly was abolished and trade in the region was opened to any entrepreneur.
+Many of Alberta's cities and towns started as either HBC or NWC trading posts, including Fort Edmonton.
+The HBC and NWC eventually merged in 1821, and in 1870 the new HBC's trade monopoly was abolished and trade in the region was opened to any entrepreneur.
 Although the process of transferring Rupert's Land and the North-Western Territory to the Dominion of Canada began much earlier, the current land of Alberta then became a part of the North-West Territories as part of the Rupert's Land Act 1868 on July 15, 1870.

 The economic struggle represented by the fur trade was paralleled by a spiritual struggle between rival Christian churches hoping to win converts among the native Indians.
 The first Roman Catholic missionary was Jean-Baptiste Thibault, who arrived at Lac Sainte Anne in 1842.
-The Methodist Robert Rundle arrived in 1840 and established a mission in 1847.
+The Methodist Robert Rundle arrived in 1840 and established Rundle's Mission in 1847.

-In 1864, the Roman Catholic Church in Canada tasked Father Albert Lacombe with evangelizing the Plains Indians, with which he had some success.
+In 1864 the Roman Catholic Church in Canada tasked Albert Lacombe with evangelizing the Plains Indians, with which he had some success.
 Several Alberta towns and regions were first settled by French missionary activity, such as St. Albert, and St. Paul.
 The Anglican Church of Canada and several other Protestant denominations also sent missions to the Natives.

 The area later to become Alberta was acquired by the fledgling Dominion of Canada in 1870 in the hopes that it would become an agricultural frontier settled by White Canadians.
-In order to "open up" the land to settlement, the government began negotiating the Numbered Treaties with the various Native nations, which offered them reserved lands and the right to government support in exchange for ceding all claims to the majority of the lands to the Crown.
-At the same time the decline of the HBC’s power had allowed American whiskey traders and hunters to expand into southern Alberta, disrupting the Native way of life.
-Of particular concern was the infamous Fort Whoop-Up near present-day Lethbridge, and the associated Cypress Hills massacre of 1873.
+To "open up" the land to settlement, the government began negotiating the Numbered Treaties with the various Native nations, which offered them reserved lands and the right to government support in exchange for ceding all claims to the majority of the lands to the Crown.
+At the same time the decline of the HBC's power had allowed American whisky traders and hunters to expand into southern Alberta, disrupting the Native way of life.
+Of particular concern was Fort Whoop-Up near present-day Lethbridge, and the associated Cypress Hills massacre of 1873.